 B. In administering this chapter, competencies required for endorsement areas are outlined in the Regulations Governing the Review and Approval of Education Programs in Virginia (8VAC20-543).
 This document should be referenced for detailed information regarding coursework content for endorsements.
 Individuals shall complete the semester hours required for endorsement areas, or the equivalent, that shall be documented and approved by the Virginia Department of Education.

 C. Virginia school divisions may submit requests to the Virginia Department of Education for determination of appropriate endorsements for blended or integrated course options.

+D. A local school board or division superintendent may waive the following licensure requirements for any individual whom it seeks to employ as a career and technical education teacher and who is also seeking initial licensure or renewal of a license with an endorsement in the area of career and technical education any of the following applicable requirement.

+Demonstrated proficiency in the relevant content area, communication, literacy, and other core skills for educators by achieving a qualifying score on professional assessments for meeting alternative evaluation standards as prescribed by the Board;

+study in attention deficit disorder;

+study in gifted education, including the use of multiple criteria to identify gifted students;

+study in methods of improving communication between schools and families and ways of increasing family involvement in student learning at home and at school;

+renewal requirements, including professional development in a manner prescribed by the Board;

+demonstrated proficiency in reading and writing Braille [Note: This is not a current requirement for career and technical education endorsements.]; and

+initial or renewal requirement of awareness training, provided by the Department of Education, on the indicators of dyslexia, as that term is defined by the Board pursuant to regulations, and the evidence-based interventions and accommodations for dyslexia.

-D. Upon the effective date of this chapter, the Virginia Board of Education grants a one-year transition period for the implementation of this chapter.
+E. Upon the effective date of this chapter, the Virginia Board of Education grants a one-year transition period for the implementation of this chapter.

 8VAC20-23-40.
 Conditions for Licensure.